aroberge/reeborg/docs/en/developers.rst

 You will see the code of that function extracted from the source and inserted into a CodeMirror instance with formatting intact.
+If you attempt to do the same from Python, you will see some Javascript code translated by Brython ... which will be less than useful.

 Human-language specific Javascript files are found in https://github.com/aroberge/reeborg/tree/master/src/lang